 The RFS is a mandate on fuel refiners and importers, who are assigned an individual percentage share of the national RFS each year.
 These “obligated parties” show compliance with the mandate through Renewable Identification Numbers (RINs), which are generated through the production of biofuels but may also be purchased in a secondary market.
 Biofuel producers must retain third-party engineers to verify that their production practices meet RFS guidelines.

 Biofuels – still mostly corn ethanol – are now near 10% of the U.S. gasoline supply, a level referred to as the “blend wall” because a 10% ethanol mixture has generally been the maximum level consistent with most automobile warranties.
 If the RFS mandate for corn ethanol (13.8 billion gallons in 2013) exceeds 10% of the gasoline supply, the blend wall has been reached.
 The wall could then only be overcome through the use of blends above 10%.
 The Environmental Protection Agency (EPA) has approved up to a 15% blend in later-model automobiles, but few service stations have offered the product so far.
 Auto-makers also manufacture flex-fuel vehicles which can use up to 85% ethanol, but the fueling infrastructure has not developed in most places.
-RFS mandates for 2014 have not yet been finalized, but the EPA proposed for the first time to reduce the mandates below the levels provided in statute, in recognition of the blend wall and other factors.
-This proposed reduction has been controversial.
+RFS mandates for 2019 have been finalized, with the current EPA administration proposing recently that no additional fuel control measures are needed to mitigate air quality impacts of required renewable fuel volumes.